Richard C. Boothman, JD

 Dr. Mort completed her residency in primary care internal medicine at MGH in 1986 followed by two fellowship years at the Department of Health Care Policy at Harvard Medical School.
 She also completed a Masters in Public Health at the University of Michigan in 1982, which focused on Health Planning and Administration as well as Population Planning.
 Dr. Mort is currently an Assistant Professor in both the Departments of Medicine and Health Care Policy at Harvard Medical School.

-Stuart Pollack, MD, Medical Director, South Huntington Primary Care, Brigham and Women's Hospital; Harvard Medical School Faculty
+Chanu Rhee, MD, MPH, Assistant Hospital Epidemiologist, Brigham and Women's Hospital; Harvard Medical School Faculty

 Katherine Santos, Director of Service Excellence and Performance Improvement, Brigham and Women's Faulkner Hospital

 Katherine S. Santos is the Director of Service Excellence and Performance Improvement (PI) at Brigham and Women’s Faulkner Hospital (BWFH).
-She is charged with overseeing the organizational strategies for improving the patient/family experience and clinical and operational excellence at BWFH.
-A key focus is leading and facilitating efforts that enhance and support a culture and environment of service excellence, patient- and family-centered care, and continuous improvement.
-Working with senior leadership, she supports the establishment, facilitation, tracking, and achievement of annual strategic goals.
-She also develops and teaches courses on Lean, process improvement, and change management for leaders and employees of Brigham Health.
+She is charged with overseeing the organizational strategies to improve the patient/family experience and achieve clinical and operational excellence at BWFH.
+She works closely with senior leadership to develop and support achievement of the annual strategic goals.
+She also manages departments that are centered on service excellence like Performance Improvement, Patient/Family Relations, Interpreters, and Volunteer Services.
+Katherine is also an expert trainer, having developed courses on lean, process improvement, and change management for leaders and employees of Brigham Health.